-If you are considering applying for asylum and your home country has been designated for Temporary Protected Status (TPS), you can apply for either or both, but you should act quickly and TPS should be your top priority.
+If you are a foreign national currently in the United States and considering applying for asylum here, and your home country has been designated for Temporary Protected Status (TPS) by the U.S. government, you can apply for either or both.
+However, as discussed below, you should act quickly, and make the TPS application your number one priority.

-Once your TPS application is received by U.S. Citizenship and Immigration Services (USCIS), your time spent in the U.S. will no longer be considered illegal.
+Once your TPS application is received by U.S. Citizenship and Immigration Services (USCIS), your time spent in the U.S. will no longer be considered illegal, even if you entered unlawfully or your permitted stay under a visa has run out.
 That will allow you to live free of the fear that you will have a run-in with immigration or other law enforcement authorities.
 It will also help you if you ever become eligible for a U.S. green card based on a category other than asylum.
 For most types of green cards, accruing unlawful presence of six months or more in the U.S. leads to inadmissibility issues.
-But if you apply for TPS within 180 days (or approximately six months) of your visa expiration, you will not be subject to the three-year time bar for unlawful presence in the United States.
+But if you apply for TPS within 180 days (or approximately six months) of your I-94 expiration date, you will not be subject to the three-year time bar for unlawful presence in the United States.

 Although TPS is a temporary immigration status, it also will allow you to legally obtain employment in the United States.
 Applicants for asylum are not allowed to work immediately after submitting their application to USCIS unless they already have a valid work permit.
 They will be allowed to work only after their asylum application has been approved or they've waited 365 days or more with no decision or outstanding, applicant-caused delays on their asylum application.